naver-ai/MetricMT/README.md

 Recently, several model-based metrics are proposed (ESIM, Yisi-1, BERTScore, BLEURT).
 They are all using or building with BERT.
 These metrics typically achieve much higher human correlation by tuning themselves with human judgment data.

 In our paper, we attempt to directly optimize NMT models with the state-of-the-art learned metric, BLEURT.
 The benefit is obvious, as BLEURT is tuned with human scores, it can potentially reflect human preference on translation quality.
+We want to know whether the training just changes the NMT parameter to hack the metric, or it yields meaningful improvement.

 For reward optimization, we found a stable ranking-based sequence-level loss performs well and is suitable to use with large NMT and metric models.